 Heavy-duty diesel engines are capable of providing copious amounts of power while being highly efficient.
-Gain the knowledge necessary to become a diesel technician by enrolling in the Automotive and Diesel Technology program at Automotive Training Center.
+Gain the knowledge necessary to become a diesel technician by enrolling in the Automotive and Diesel Mechanic School at Automotive Training Center.

 In this space, we’re taking a closer look at the pros and cons of diesel engines.
 Like with many things in life, there are advantages and disadvantages.
 Here’s what you need to know about them.